Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Marrow Valley/Hupperdook.md

 As per the accord enabling it to become part of the [[Dwendalian Empire]], Hupperdook is one of the only imperial cities allowed to choose its own leadership.
 Starosta Emma Zezbok is a bombastic gnome who negotiated the absorption of the city into the empire and has held her seat for two centuries.
 Emma has sharp mind for problem solving and a love of debauchery — and cares little for politics outside the city walls or for the short-lived "Kings of Men," so long as they leave her and her people alone.

-Due to the independent nature of the city, the Crownsguard presence is relatively small, and the volunteers of the Citizens' Watch pick up the slack.
+Due to the independent nature of the city, the [[Crownsguard]] presence is relatively small, and the volunteers of the Citizens' Watch pick up the slack.
 This has led to some tension between the two law enforcement factions, but many of the Crownsguard forgive any slights when the evening drinks begin to flow.

-The diligent days are almost completely free of crime as every nook and cranny of the city buzzes with business, but the nights lend themselves to lackluster oversight and intoxicated Crownsguard.
+The diligent days are almost completely free of crime as every nook and cranny of the city buzzes with business, but the nights lend themselves to lackluster oversight and intoxicated [[Crownsguard]].
 Lawful folk tend to travel in pairs at night, lest their drunkenness be exploited by a cutpurse.
 While most criminals native to Hupperdook disdain pickpocketing people on the street, burglary is seen as a noble and skilled pursuit among thieves.

 Hupperdook is divided into four distinct areas across two levels built against the mountain base.